 - Identify key externalities associated with the development and management of plantation forests;

 - Learn about and encourage adoption of new practical solutions to specific contextual challenges (ie, peatland management, land tenure and dispute resolution, social forestry, restoration etc.);

 - Explore the diversification of the forms and species composition of plantation forests; the sustainability of plantation forestry systems; and access to and use of new technologies.

-This upcoming multi-stakeholder dialogue will convene Indonesian and international experts, stakeholders, and rights holders in plenary and small working-group formats.
-It will include field visits to hear directly from local participants about social and environmental challenges and learn from practices on the ground.
-The dialogue is being developed in collaboration with the TPL Initiative Advisory Group including Forest Peoples Program and dialogue co-hosts World Wildlife Fund-Indonesia, APRIL, RECOFTC, and Bahtera Alam.
+This multi-stakeholder dialogue convened Indonesian and international experts, stakeholders, and rights holders in plenary and small working-group formats.
+It includes field visits to hear directly from local participants about social and environmental challenges and learn from practices on the ground.
+The dialogue was developed in collaboration with the TPL Initiative Advisory Group including Forest Peoples Program and dialogue co-hosts World Wildlife Fund-Indonesia, APRIL, RECOFTC, and Bahtera Alam.